 12. The Quiet Man (1952)

 Our next Irish film is a classic by every standard.
-The Quiet Man stars the king of Westerns John Wayne and Irish actress Maureen O’Hara.
+The Quiet Man stars the king of Westerns, John Wayne, and Irish actress Maureen O’Hara.
 Maureen O’Hara was the Queen of Technicolor who paved the way to Hollywood for many Irish actors who followed.
-The romantic drama was directed by the brilliant John Ford.
+The brilliant John Ford directed the romantic drama.

 The film follows the story of a man (John Wayne) who returns to Ireland and finds love with Maureen O’Hara’s character.
-Much of the filming in Ireland took place in the West of Ireland, depicting the picturesque countryside in 1950’s Ireland, which ended up stealing the show.
+Much of the filming in Ireland took place in the West of Ireland, depicting the picturesque countryside of 1950s Ireland, which ended up stealing the show.

-An old but true classic film that is adored by many around the world, ‘The Quiet Man’ was one of the first coloured films to give the world a glimpse into the undeniable beauty that Ireland has to offer.
-The film includes two iconic stars, ‘The Duke’ John Wayne and Irish Born actress Maureen O’Hara who are both considered legends of the golden age of Hollywood.
+An old but actual classic film that is adored by many worldwide, ‘The Quiet Man’ was one of the first coloured films to give the world a glimpse into the undeniable beauty that Ireland has to offer.
+The film includes two iconic stars, ‘The Duke’ John Wayne and Irish-born actress Maureen O’Hara, who are considered legends of Hollywood’s golden age.

-Maureen O’Hara is fondly remembered as the Queen of technicolour, and was one of the greatest Irish actors of all time.
+Maureen O’Hara is fondly remembered as the Queen of technicolour and was one of the greatest Irish actors ever.
 She even features on our list of Irish people who made history in their lifetime!

 13. The Field (1990)

-Jim Sheridan’s The Field is an adaption of Irish playwright John B. Keane’s play of the same name.
-The film features Irish actors Richard Harris and Brenda Fricker as well as John Hurt and Sean Bean.
-The field is a classic Irish movie by all accounts and was filmed in the Connemara region.
+Jim Sheridan’s The Field is an adaptation of Irish playwright John B. Keane’s play of the same name.
+The film features Irish actors Richard Harris, Brenda Fricker, John Hurt, and Sean Bean.
+By all accounts, The Field is a classic Irish movie filmed in the Connemara region.

 14. Waking Ned Devine (1998)

-Waking Ned Devine or simply Waking Ned is an Irish comedy film starring David Kelly, Fionnula Flanagan and Ian Banann.
-The story is set in Ireland but was actually filmed on the Isle of Man.
+Waking Ned Devine, or simply Waking Ned, is an Irish comedy film starring David Kelly, Fionnula Flanagan, and Ian Banann.
+Although the story is set in Ireland, it was filmed on the Isle of Man.

-The film follows two elderly best friends Jackie and Michael, and Jackie’s wife Annie who discover someone in their small village of 52 people has won the Irish National Lottery.
-When the town starts gossiping and realise only one person has yet to be seen since the announcement they pay a visit to Mr Ned Devine, only to find out that he has died from shock with the lottery ticket still clutched in his hand.
+The film follows two elderly best friends, Jackie and Michael, and Jackie’s wife, Annie, who discover that someone in their small village of 52 people has won the Irish National Lottery.
+When the town starts gossiping and realises that only one person has yet to be seen since the announcement, they pay a visit to Mr Ned Devine, only to find out that he has died from shock with the lottery ticket still clutched in his hand.

 15. The Barrytown Trilogy

 The Barrytown Trilogy consists of three movies based on Roddy Doyle’s famous novels The Commitments (1991), The Snapper (1993) and The Van (1996).
-The cult classic film series follows the Rabbitte family in Dublin as they navigate their way through life.
+The cult classic film series follows the Rabbitte family in Dublin as they navigate life.

 Historical Irish Movies